cbartram/JRCS/README.md

 *On Windows* follow this tutorial http://leedavis81.github.io/global-installation-of-composer-on-windows/

 Navigate to your root directory for JRCS and run `composer update` after composer has been updated run `php artisan serve` to access your local webserver at http://localhost:8000/

+If your still recieving errors try following the composer installation guide from the beginning on their website at http://getcomposer.org

 ##Version Log